texttochange/vusion-frontend/README.rst

 **Folder Sync**
 In order to allow editing source code on the host, some folders are synced between from the host to the guest.
 We have experience various Vagrant option to sync folders and it appears that the default r_sync was not working properly.
-Therefor we had to use nfs on Unix systems and smb on Windows which are working fine and with good performances.
+Therefore we had to use nfs on Unix systems and smb on Windows which are working fine and with good performances.

 Only specific source folders are synced in order to avoid conflict on compiled file.

 Steps on a Windows (8.x/7) Host
 ------------------------
         1. Open PowerShell as admin by right clicking on the PowerShell icon and selecting "Run as Admin".

 	2. Enter the followig commands in the PowerShell.
 	   ::